 If you're feeling a little backed up, know that constipation is actually quite common.
-A January 2020 study in Gastroenterology reports constipation affects 15 percent of the world population.
+In fact, constipation affects 15 percent of the world's population, according to a January 2020 study in Gastroenterology.

 Video of the Day

 Just staying hydrated with water and other fluids can help get things going and prevent you from getting backed up in the first place.
-In fact, an April 2013 analysis in the American Journal of Gastroenterology assessed the diets and stool consistency of more than 9,000 adults and found not getting enough liquids was a primary factor associated with constipation — more so than fiber intake.
+In a study assessing the diets and stool consistency of more than 9,000 adults, not getting enough liquids was a primary factor associated with constipation, even more so than fiber, per the April 2013 results in the American Journal of Gastroenterology.

-So, what's considered "adequate fluids" to stay hydrated?
-There's no hard and fast rule but, in general, women need about 12 cups of water each day and men, about 16 cups.
+There's no hard and fast rule for how much you need to drink to stay hydrated, but in general, people assigned female at birth (AFAB) need about 12 cups of water each day and people assigned male at birth (AMAB) need about 16 cups, per the Mayo Clinic.
 Food provides us with about 20 percent of our fluid needs for the day, which means we need to be drinking the rest.

 Caffeinated coffee may increase the amount of acid your stomach produces as well as boost colon movements, which can lead to a laxative effect, per a June 2017 review in the World Journal of Gastroenterology.